-- Enhancement/mitigation (E/M) water supply is the water supplied to E/M projects referenced in the 1991 EIR, - LORP is water supplied to the Lower Owens River Project, - Owens Lake Release tracks water supplied to the Owens Lake Dust Mitigation Program, - Operations is water used for operational reasons.
+- Enhancement/mitigation (E/M) water supply is the water supplied to E/M projects referenced in the 1991 EIR, - LORP is water supplied to the Lower Owens River Project, - Operations is water used for operational reasons.

 Table 3.6 lists a breakdown of water supplied to E/M projects during the 2015-16 runoff year.